applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 Once you [generate the API](a-creating-api-source.md) key on the Applysis platform, you can use it now in your own software systems to submit customer feedback directly to us.

-Our feedback object expects 7 fields, out of which only **text** is mandatory.
+Our feedback object expects 8 fields.
 Here is what you can submit to us.

--   **text**: mandatory, e.g review text, email body etc.
+-   **text**: optional, e.g review text, email body etc.
 -   **title**: optional, e.g email subject, question, review title etc.
 -   **date**: optional.
 We expect any valid JSON date.
 -   **rating**: optional, e.g review rating, we expect it to be minimum 1, maximum 5